 The duties of a Financial Controller revolve around ensuring the smooth running of a company's financial department.
 "Working closely with financial systems and consolidating financial reports from all parts of the company, a Financial Controller will be required to understand and assure all financial records are accurate and legally compliant," says Thibaut Hofman.
-Day-to-day tasks include responsibilities such as financial reporting, managing transactions, leading the preparation of financial records, providing business plans and potentially overseeing tax and regulatory/compliance issues.
+Day-to-day tasks include responsibilities such as financial reporting, managing transactions, leading the preparation of financial records, providing business plans and potentially overseeing tax and regulatory/ compliance issues.
 Although this function may come across as routine and process driven, it can also be challenging and interesting.
 "Responsible for tracking the financial health of a business, a Financial Controller's duties are important because the remainder of employees in the company, from workers to executives, rely on his or her interpretation of figures in order to make key business decisions," explains Thibaut.
 Depending on the type and size of an organisation, the Financial Controller can also be responsible for treasury, tax, financial planning and growth of commercial business partnerships.
 Which skills are necessary and what are the possible evolutions?

 "Strong analytical skills along with knowledge of general ledger, budgeting, forecasting, accounting standards and compliance regulations are essential," says Thibaut Hofman.
 "Acting as the link between finance and management, you will also need to possess good interpersonal skills and have a good understanding of business and financial issues.
 As the Finance Director's right hand, it is quite natural to over time evolve into a role such as Finance Director or Group Financial Controller within a large corporation.
-Financial control salaries have been increasing year on year, with base salaries ranging anywhere from 50k to 100k € a year.
-If you are a natural number cruncher and have the desire to identify, prioritise and maintain standards, the role of Financial Controller is for you.

-WHAT ARE YOUR CAREER OPTIONS?
+Financial control salaries have been increasing year on year, with base salaries ranging anywhere from 55k to 80k € a year.
+If you are a natural number cruncher and have the desire to identify, prioritise and maintain standards, the role of Financial Controller is for you. " The role of a Business Controller is to become a true business partner, responsible for contributing to the overall success of the organisation.
+Nicolas Bleret, Group Controller, Spadel " - WHAT ARE YOUR CAREER OPTIONS?